check-spelling-sandbox/conan-center-index/docs/v2_migration.md

   ```

 For more information refere to the [CMakeToolchain docs](https://docs.conan.io/1/reference/conanfile/tools/cmake/cmaketoolchain.html)
-or check out the converstaion in conan-io/conan#11937 for the brave.
+or check out the conversation in conan-io/conan#11937 for the brave.

 ## New conf_info properties